nsturr/cerner_2to5_2019/day04/readme.md

 # Day 04 - Java Shell and Kumo Word Cloud

-This little JDK JShell with [JDK 12.0.2](https://jdk.java.net/12/) to generate a PNG word cloud from an input text file.
-I've been facinated with new JShell and use it a lot at work.
+This is a little JDK JShell script developed with [JDK 12.0.2](https://jdk.java.net/12/) to generate a PNG word cloud from an input text file.
+I've been fascinated with new JShell and use it a lot at work.
 This let me explore a little of the save/open and class-path command line option.

 Download the [Kumo 1.8](https://repo1.maven.org/maven2/com/kennycason/kumo/1.8/) JAR and Java 12 JDK and run the JShell.
 Load the JSH and open the generated PNG file.

 JShell usage:
 ```